Sugar alcohol: Health effects

+Sugar alcohols are absorbed at 50% of the rate of sugars, resulting in less of an effect on blood sugar levels as measured by comparing their effect to sucrose using the glycemic index.

 Like many other incompletely digestible substances, overconsumption of sugar alcohols can lead to bloating, diarrhea and flatulence because they are not fully absorbed in the small intestine.
 Some individuals experience such symptoms even in a single-serving quantity.
 With continued use, most people develop a degree of tolerance to sugar alcohols and no longer experience these symptoms.